Commercial Real Estate Loan Calculator

 Three numbers drive every commercial real estate underwriting decision: LTV, DSCR, and NOI.

-Understanding what each one means — and what your numbers are before you apply — will save you weeks of back-and-forth with underwriters.
+Understanding what each one means will save you weeks with underwriters.
+Know your numbers before you apply.

 Loan-to-Value (LTV)